workerman/mqtt

 • $topic: The received topic.

-• $content: The received message content.
+• $content: The content of the received message.

 • $mqtt: The MQTT client instance.